rafaeltab/sequelize-typescript-migration-rafaeltab/README.md

 # sequelize-typescript-migration

+**This fork fixed an issue that I was having with an error in getDiffActionsFromTables.ts**

 It is based on [sequelize-typescript](https://www.npmjs.com/package/sequelize-typescript), not supports "sequelize" based model codes. and you need prior knowledge of migration of Sequelize.